Vietnam.vn - Nền tảng quảng bá Việt Nam

 A research team led by astrophysicist Jo Dunkley from Princeton University (USA) has published the oldest image of our universe.

-This image is created by ancient light rays, traveling nearly 13.8 billion light years in the same time it took to reach Earth's observatory.
+This image is created by ancient light rays, traveling a distance of nearly 13.8 billion light years in the same time it took to reach Earth's observatory.

-So it provides a precise view of what happened in the past nearly 13.8 billion years ago, at the exact location where that light originated, when the universe was still young and had not yet had time to expand as greatly as it does today.
+So it provides a precise look at what happened in the past nearly 13.8 billion years ago, at the exact location where that light originated, when the universe was still young and had not yet had time to expand as enormously as it does today.

 Vượt thời gian, ánh sáng từ vũ trụ sơ sinh chạm đến Trái Đất- Ảnh 1.